Martin Lea – Research & Design

 I’m an independent researcher who writes and publishes in books, academic journals and online.
 Here on my website I provide information, training and resources on the topics I mainly write about: Internet Communication, Digital Resilience, Adoption Contact, and Disaster Psychology.

-I also provide website design and management training, coaching and services for researchers, academics, authors, and therapists through my business, WpScholars.
+I also provide website design and site care services for researchers, academics, authors, and therapists through my business, WpScholars.

 I was a university researcher for 25 years and have been doing independent research for the last 10 years.
 My academic background is in psychology and my PhD work was in the field of Personal Relationships, but I’m probably best know in research circles for my work on computer-mediated communication theory and the Social Identity Model of Deindividuation Effects (SIDE).
 You can learn more about the SIDE model of CMC here.